xrayfortytwo/templategeneration/README.md

 ### Install with go on your system
     go get github.com/xrayfortytwo/templategeneration

+### Makefile
+    cd to "/templategeneration" dir.
+    make test_run

+    This will execute generate the template and the POJO for fsml.g4

-### Execution
+### Go Execution
-    go to "/templategeneration" directory
+    cd to "/templategeneration" directory

     go run main.go (-filename=<path to input *.g4 file> | -destination="<path to store output file>")*